Classes with Mark Hart

 Sunday Morning Sitting Group

 Each meeting of the Sunday Morning Sitting Group includes 45 minutes of sitting and 45 minutes of conversation in which we share, in a context of spiritual friendship, our own exploration of truth and freedom in our lives.
 Not a teacher-led group.
-The group is thriving and full at this time.
-If you are interested in being on the wait list contact Micky McKinley at email@example.com.
+The Sunday Sangha now has two openings.
+We meet Sundays from 10:00-11:30 in Montague.
+We invite people who have been or are currently in Mark's class.
+Email Micky McKinley at firstname.lastname@example.org. for information.

 IntegrityTuesday evenings 7:30-9 PM